Man pleads guilty to murder of a mother and her unborn child

 She added: “Sarah and Liam Arthur and his sisters should have a future ahead of them, but that future has been brutally and unjustly snatched away from them, and from their family and friends.”

-Head of Communications at the Christian Institute, Angus Saul, branded the attack “horrific”, but noted that the sentencing highlights a glaring inconsistency in the law.
+Head of Communications at The Christian Institute, Angus Saul, branded the attack “horrific”, and noted that the sentence highlights a glaring inconsistency in the law.

-“This case is a tragedy, but we can give thanks that the killer is finally being brought to justice for both of the lives he destroyed.
+“This case is a tragedy, but we can give thanks that the killer has finally been brought to justice.

 Also see: